Skip to content

 Mercurial flow:

-1. Prompt for reviewers (1 or 2, or @ to run p4 findreviewers -c <cl_number>)
+1. Prompt for reviewers (1 or 2, or @ to run p4 findreviewers -c <pr_number>)

-3. Reword CL description via sase_hg_reword
+3. Reword PR description via sase_hg_reword

 4. Prompt user to confirm mail